wp-plugins/zeno-font-resizer/readme.txt

 = I use font-size in rem in my theme, what do I do? =

 The font-size in rem is relative to the font-size of the root <html> element.
-So you can go to the Settingspage of this plugin, and set the html element as the element to change the font-size of.
+So you can go to the Settingspage of this plugin, and set the html element as the element to change the font-size of (default since 1.4.4).
 Now your rem elements should follow the resizing.

 = How can I use the plugin without the widget? =
 Use this snippet of PHP code (in your theme or somewhere):